Do Air Fryer Liners Work?

 Silicone is that magic material that’s pretty much indestructible and heat resistant.
 It is perfect for high-temperature cooking like baking and does the work in an air fryer.

 You can easily find silicone ware in stores.
-It is perfect for use if it can adjust in your air fryer’s basket.
+It is perfect for use if it can be adjusted in your air fryer’s basket.
 Similarly, silicone mats are commonly used as well.
 They are flat mats with prominent lines underneath to ensure airflow.

 Also read: Can you layer food in an air fryer?